albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

 1. (Optional) Refactor tests

-   {% include custom/note.html details="This following refactoring is not affected in the code as I believe it hinders readability.
-With that said the following refactoring shows some features related to testing which are worth nothing.
+   {% include custom/note.html details="The following refactoring is not applied to the code as it may hinder readability.
+With that said, the following refactoring shows some features related to <a href='https://junit.org/junit5/'>JUnit 5</a>, which are worth nothing.
 You are free to apply this refactoring if you believe that it does not hinder readability." %}

-   You may have noticed that some of the tests (`shouldPassListRequestsThrough()`, `shouldPassFindOneByNameRequestsThrough()`, `shouldPassFindAllInCountryRequestsThrough()`, and `shouldPassUpdateRequestsThrough()`) have a similar form.
+   You may have noticed that some of the tests (`shouldPassListRequestsThrough()`, `shouldPassFindOneByNameRequestsThrough()`, `shouldPassFindAllInCountryRequestsThrough()`, and `shouldPassUpdateRequestsThrough()`) take a similar form.

    * Code that is common to these test